Charles Hague: Life

 Hague was born at Tadcaster, Yorkshire, and was taught music and the violin by his elder brother, William.
 In 1779 he moved with his brother to Cambridge, where he studied the violin under Antony Manini, and thorough-bass and composition under Hellendaal the Elder.
 He acquired a reputation as a violin player, which led to a friendship with Joseph Jowett, then regius professor of civil law.
 Manini died in 1785, and Hague moved to London and studied under Johann Peter Salomon and Benjamin Cooke.
 On his return to Cambridge he took pupils, among whom was William Crotch, and in 1794 as a member of Trinity Hall, Cambridge proceeded Mus.B.
 In 1799 he succeeded John Randall as professor of music, and in 1801 proceeded Mus.D.

 In 1791 he married Harriet, daughter of J. Hussey, Esq. of Clapton and they settled in Cambridge.
 They had two children.
 His eldest daughter, Harriet Hague, an accomplished pianist, who published in 1814 Six Songs, with an Accompaniment for the Pianoforte, died in 1816, aged 23.

-Hague died at Cambridge 18 June 1821.
+Hague died in Cambridge 18 June 1821.